Van Sweringen railroad holdings: History

 For the next several years, the Vans bought up the stock of the Chesapeake and Ohio Railway (including its Hocking Valley Railway), the Pere Marquette Railway and the Erie Railroad.
 On August 20, 1924 they announced plans to merge the four companies into the New York, Chicago and St. Louis Railroad (Nickel Plate) to form a new New York, Chicago and St. Louis Railway.
-They applied to the Interstate Commerce Commission on February 21, 1925, but were denied March 2, 1926 due to unsound financing.
+They applied to the Interstate Commerce Commission on February 21, 1925, but were denied on March 2, 1926 due to unsound financing.
 The plan was opposed by many C&O stockholders.

-On February 3, 1927 the Vans, along with the New York Central Railroad and Baltimore and Ohio Railroad, bought the Wheeling and Lake Erie Railway.
+On February 3, 1927 the Vans, along with the New York Central Railroad (NYC) and Baltimore and Ohio Railroad, bought the Wheeling and Lake Erie Railway (W&LE).
 Four days later the Vans announced that they would make the C&O the centerpiece of their system, selling the Erie and Pere Marquette to them.

 The Alleghany Corporation was incorporated January 26, 1929 in Maryland to hold the Vans' stock in the Nickel Plate, Chesapeake Corporation, Erie and C&O, as well as a partial ownership of the Buffalo, Rochester and Pittsburgh Railway (traded to the Baltimore and Ohio Railroad in March for the B&O's part of the W&LE; the Vans acquired the rest of it from the NYC at the same time).
 In April 1930 the Alleghany Corporation bought the Chicago and Eastern Illinois Railroad and 46% of the Missouri Pacific Railroad, gaining a majority of the MoPac on May 13.
 The Hocking Valley Railway merged into the C&O April 30, 1930.

 Due to the Great Depression, the planned "Fourth System" failed.
 The new Midamerica Company bought most of the old assets on September 30, 1935 in an attempt to reorganize.
+The primary financial backer of the Midamerica Company was George A. Ball, the youngest of the Ball Brothers of Muncie, Indiana.